imightexist/cvm-windows/README.md

 i might make a bettervm version

+# which one to use
-windows 8.0 and earlier use win7 version
+windows 8.0 and earlier use the win7 version

+windows 8.1 and later use regular version